pcardune/weather-watcher/weather-watcher-webapp/docs/README.md

   - [routing](js/routing.md)

 ## Overview
-weather-watcher-app is a React web application built from react-boilerplate.
+weather-watcher-webapp is a React web application built from react-boilerplate.
 It uses Yarn for JavaScript package management.

 There is no server in this codebase - html and js files are served up by